 The senior designation for animals differs between species.
 For canines, their senior years are the last quarter of their life based on individual breeds’ life expectancies.
 For felines, the senior life stage is from 11 years old onward (cats 15 years and older are considered “super seniors”).

 Much like humans, senior pets tend to sleep more and eat less.
 They’re generally less active and more susceptible to temperature changes.
-They may be more anxious and less well-equipped to handle stress.
+They may be more anxious and less equipped to handle stress.
 It’s important to keep this in mind before adopting.
+Learning ways to manage and reduce stress for your pet can help make their life with you more enjoyable.

-There is a multitude of benefits of adopting a senior pet, but the cons shouldn’t be taken lightly.
-Obviously, each animal is different, but below are some generalizations that should help guide you in your decision-making process.
+The benefits of adopting a senior dog are countless, but the cons shouldn’t be taken lightly.
+Each animal is different, but below are some generalizations that should help guide you in your decision-making process.

 - Calmer and wiser